Adam and Eve: Expulsion from Eden

 In the next narrative dialogue, God questions the man and the woman (Genesis 3:8–13), and God initiates a dialogue by calling out to the man with a rhetorical question designed to consider his wrongdoing.
 The man explains that he hid in the garden out of fear because he realized his own nakedness (Genesis 3:10).
 This is followed by two more rhetorical questions designed to show awareness of a defiance of God's command.
 The man then points to the woman as the real offender, and he implies that God is responsible for the tragedy because the woman was given to him by God (Genesis 3:12).
 God challenges the woman to explain herself, and she shifts the blame to the serpent (Genesis 3:13).

 Divine pronouncement of three judgments is then laid against all the culprits (Genesis 3:14–19).
 A judgement oracle and the nature of the crime is first laid upon the serpent, then the woman, and, finally, the man.
 On the serpent, God places a divine curse.
 The woman receives penalties that impact her in two primary roles: she shall experience pangs during childbearing, pain during childbirth, and while she shall desire her husband, he will rule over her.
 The man's penalty results in God cursing the ground from which he came, and the man then receives a death oracle, although the man has not been described, in the text, as immortal.
 Abruptly, in the flow of text, in Genesis 3:20, the man names the woman "Eve" (Hebrew hawwah), "because she was the mother of all living".
 God makes skin garments for Adam and Eve (Genesis 3:20).

 The chiasmus structure of the death oracle given to Adam in Genesis 3:19 is a link between man's creation from "dust" (Genesis 2:7) to the "return" of his beginnings: "you return, to the ground, since from it you were taken, for dust you are, and to dust, you will return."

 The garden account ends with an intradivine monologue, determining the couple's expulsion, and the execution of that deliberation (Genesis 3:22–24).
 The reason given for the expulsion was to prevent the man from eating from the tree of life and becoming immortal: "Behold, the man is become as one of us, to know good and evil; and now, lest he put forth his hand, and take also of the tree of life, and eat, and live for ever" (Genesis 3:22).
-God exiles Adam and Eve from the Garden and installs cherubs (supernatural beings that provide protection) and the "ever-turning sword" to guard the entrance (Genesis 3:24).
+God exiles Adam and Eve from the Garden and installs cherubs (supernatural beings that provide protection) and the "flaming sword" which turned every way, "apparently in constant motion", to guard the entrance (Genesis 3:24).